 We study the impact of correlated neuronal firing rate variability on the accuracy with which an encoded quantity can be extracted from a population of neurons.
-Contrary to widespread belief, correlations in the variabilities of neuronal firing rates do not, in general, limit the increase in coding accuracy provided by using large populations of encoding neurons.
+Contrary to a widespread belief, correlations in the variabilities of neuronal firing rates do not, in general, limit the increase in coding accuracy provided by using large populations of encoding neurons.
 Furthermore, in some cases, but not all, correlations improve the accuracy of a population code.

-1 Introduction
+Introduction

 In population coding schemes, the activities of a number of neurons jointly encode the value of a quantity.
 A frequently touted advantage of population coding is that it suppresses the effects of neuronal variability.
-The observation of correlations in the trial-to-trial fluctuations of simultaneously recorded neurons (Gawne & Richmond, 1993; Zohary, Shadlen, & Newsome, 1994; Lee, Port, Kruse, & Georgopoulos, 1998) has raised some doubt as to whether this advantage is actually realized in real nervous systems.
+The observation of correlations in the trial-to-trial fluctuations of simultaneously recorded neurons (Gawne & Richmond, 1993; Zohary et al, 1994; Lee et al, 1998) has raised some doubt as to whether this advantage is actually realized in real nervous systems.
 The dramatic effects of correlated variability can be seen by examining its impact on the average of N neuronal firing rates.
 When the fluctuations of individual neurons about their mean rates are uncorrelated, the variance of the average decreases like 1/N for large N. In contrast, correlated fluctuations cause the variance of the average to approach a fixed limit as the number of neurons increases.
 While illustrative, this example is not conclusive because the value of an encoded quantity can be extracted from a population of neurons by methods that do not require averaging their firing rates.
-Statements in the literature suggest that correlated variability can either decrease or increase (Snippe & Koenderink, 1992; Shadlen & Newsome, 1994; Shadlen, Britten, Newsome, & Movshon, 1996; Reike, Warland, de Ruyter van Stevenick, & Bialek, 1996; Oram, Foldiak, Perett, & Sengpiel, 1998; Lee et al., 1998) the accuracy of a population code.
-The purpose of this article is to clarify this situation by addressing two questions: (1) Does correlation necessarily increase or decrease the accuracy with which the value of an encoded quantity can be extracted from a population of N neurons?
-(2) Does this accuracy approach a fixed limit as N increases?
+Statements in the literature suggest that correlated variability can either decrease or increase (Snippe & Koenderink, 1992; Shadlen & Newsome, 1994; Shadlen et al, 1996; Reike et al., 1996; Oram et al., 1997; Lee et al, 1998) the accuracy of a population code.
+The purpose of this paper is to clarify this situation by addressing two questions: 1) Does correlation necessarily increase or decrease the accuracy with which the value of an encoded quantity can be extracted from a population of N neurons?
+2) Does this accuracy approach a fixed limit as N increases?